meteocima/wrfda-runner-hpc/readme.md

 These simulation has following charactertics:

 1) The simulation is guided either by IFS or GFS datasets.
-These datasets should already be prepared by one or more WPS processes.
+These datasets should be prepared by one or more WPS processes.
 You can use one of our dockers to do this, either [wps-da.gfs](https://github.com/meteocima/wps-da.gfs) or [wps-da.ifs](https://github.com/meteocima/wps-da.ifs).